InkbridgeNetworks/ldap-subscriber-api-schema/README.md

-# ldap-subscriber-api
-The Network RADIUS LDAP standard subscriber API
+# NetworkRADIUS' LDAP based subscriber management API for Carriers (NRLSA)

-This API wraps an LDAP instance running the Network RADIUS ISP schema set to allow objects to be manipulated via a REST API.

-This repository contains the Open API schema, in addition to the OpenLDAP schema files that describe the objects.
+This API runs natively in OpenResty/NGINX to provide a high performance RESTful layer around an LDAP instance.
+The API should be mostly object agonistic, but has some special endpoints for managing specific object classes.

+## Contents
+- The Open API schema
+- OpenLDAP schema/ldif files for adding custom object definitions into OpenLDAP.

+## For ease of consumption
+A rendered version of the Open API schemas can be found [here](https://networkradius.stoplight.io/docs/ldap-subscriber-api)